-The Society of Broadcast Engineers has asked the Federal Communications Commission to protect existing TV BAS (Broadcast Auxiliary Service) RO (receive only) sites from harmful interference that could arise if commission rules are changed regarding Advanced Wireless Service (AWS) in the 2GHz band.
+The Society of Broadcast Engineers has asked the Federal Communications Commission to protect existing TV Broadcast Auxiliary Service (BAS) receive only (RO) sites from harmful interference that could arise if commission rules are changed regarding Advanced Wireless Service (AWS) in the 2GHz band.

-The society filing asked the commission to prohibit AWS base stations in the 2020MHz to 2025MHz band from being within 4.66mi of an analog ENG RO site or within .155mi of a digital ENG RO site.
+The society filing asked the commission to prohibit AWS base stations in the 2020-2025MHz band from being within 4.66mi of an analog ENG RO site or within .155mi of a digital ENG RO site.

 The SBE filing called for this information to be searchable by interested parties, and added “the ULS data fields containing this information must be capable of being found by a radius search around a given set of geographic coordinates.”

 “Until this is done, ULS will stand for the Un-helpful Licensing System as far as Part 74 Pickup BAS licensees are concerned,” the SBE filing said.

 The SBE filed its comments Dec.
 8, 2004.